 Red white and blue popcorn is one of our favorite fourth of July snacks!
 Salty and sweet cheap treat for dessert is the bomb and so pretty too.
-Give it a whirl and see what you think.
+Give this and our other red white and blue desserts a whirl and see what you think.

-I love EASY 4th of July party ideas and treats like this red white and blue popcorn!
-If you are 4th of July desserts here is a fun bite size treat and appetizer that’s easy to make and a hit at every event!
+I love EASY fourth of July appetizer and party ideas and treats like this red white and blue popcorn!
+If you are looking for unique popcorn recipes here is a fun bite size treat and appetizer that’s easy to make and a hit at every event! (affiliate links present, originally published 4/16)

 Fourth of July Snacks